 Sea Ice Melting

-In the last 1,500 years, ice has been melted at a rate and extent never seen before.
+In the last 1,500 years, ice has been melted at a rate and extent never seen before .
 During the modern times, the amount of ice in the world has decreased dramatically due also to the human component.
-As human activity increases, the rising temperatures in water and atmosphere will likely bring ice-free Arctic summer, maybe even by 2030.
+As human activity increases, the rising temperatures in water and atmosphere will likely bring ice-free Arctic summer, even by 2030.

 Mountain glaciers around the Earth are alarmingly disappearing.
-Between 1980 and 2018 glaciers have lost 21.7 meters of liquid water each, becoming one of the causes of sea level rise.
-If in 1980 glaciers lost 228 mm per year, from 2010 to 2018 they lost 921 mm each year.
-If glaciers disappear, hundreds of millions of people that rely on frozen water sources as supply, will lost their access to them.
+Between 1980 and 2018 glaciers have lost 21.7 meters of liquid water each , becoming one of the causes of sea level rise.
+In the 1980s glaciers lost 171 mm per year, in the 2020 updated report, glaciers lost more than 1.2 meters.
+If glaciers disappear, hundreds of millions of people that rely on glacier as water supply, will lost their access to them.

 continue to part 2